 Hi Bill,

-I usually compare purgatory to a hospital where we the suffering souls face is healing pain.
+Actually Bill, your boot camp analogy is an interesting one.
+I usually compare Purgatory to a hospital where we, the suffering souls, face a healing pain.

-Either way, purgatory is the final step for many souls in which GOD by His Grace completes the work of sanctification in the heart of man.
+Either way, Purgatory is the final step for many souls in which God by His Grace completes the work of sanctification in the heart of man.

-The notion of time in purgatory is really not dogmatic.
-Rather as temporal beings we relate to everything in terms of time.
-So it's a reference point.
+The notion of time in Purgatory is really not dogmatic.
+Rather, as temporal beings, we relate to everything in terms of time so it's a reference point.

-In terms of prayers for those purgatory, that's pretty simple too.
+In terms of prayers for those Purgatory, that's pretty simple too.
 We are not saved in a vacuum.

-When by grace we are saved ( see Ephesians 2) we become part of the Mystical Body of Christ.
+When by grace we are saved (See Ephesians 2) we become part of the Mystical Body of Christ.

 St, Paul put it this way: